BRIEF NOTE ON THE PAST ACHIEVEMENTS AND ONGOING AND FUTURE PROJECTS OF SRI SANKARADEVA NETHRALAYA, GUWAHATI, ASSAM

 COLLABORATION WITH OTHER AGENCIES

-Sri Sankaradeva Nethralaya aspires to provide a comprehensive
+Sri Sankaradeva Nethralaya aspires to

-and non government agencies:
+following government and non government agencies:

 Various responsibilities have been entrusted to us by the Govt. of India under National Programme for Control of Blindness (NPCB) of the Ministry of Health & Family Welfare and National Rural Health Mission of the Govt. of India, such as imparting of surgical training to government doctors of the north-eastern and other States, as per its prescribed format.
 Till date, our institution has trained 29 government doctors in Manual SICS (Small Incision Catract Surgery) and ECCE-IOL Procedures under NPCB programme of the Govt. of India.